ianmaclarty/amulet/doc/windows.md

 - **`projection`**:
     A custom projection matrix (a `mat4`) to be used for the window's coordinate system.
-This matrix is used when transforming mouse or touch event coordinates and is set as the projection matrix for rendering, but does not affect the `left`, `right`, `top`, `bottom`, `width` and `height` fields of the window.
+If supplied, this matrix is used when transforming mouse or touch event coordinates and is set as the projection matrix for rendering, but does not affect the `left`, `right`, `top`, `bottom`, `width` and `height` fields of the window.